What Is Density Of Water In G/cm3

 Understanding and applying the principles of water density can be valuable in various situations.
 Here are some practical tips and expert advice:

 1. Observe the behavior of objects in water: Pay attention to which objects float and which sink.
 This can give you a qualitative sense of their relative densities compared to water.
-For example, a piece of wood floats because it is less dense than water, while a rock sinks because it is denser than water.
+Take this: a piece of wood floats because it is less dense than water, while a rock sinks because it is denser than water.
 You can also observe how objects float differently in freshwater versus saltwater.

 FAQ